oapicf/pinterest-sdk/clients/typescript-axios/generated/docs/Language.md

 # Language

-Language code, which is among the offical ISO 639-1 language list.
+Language code, which is among the official ISO 639-1 language list.

 ## Enum